Chronic Stress Can Ruin Your Health and Your Life.

 A breathing technique that I like and use is described by Dr. Mark Hyman in its book “The UltraMind Solution”: Take a deep breath into your belly counting to five, pause for a second and then breath out through your mouth to the count of five.
 Repeat this for five times — can it be any simpler?

-#3 Planning: schedule your tasks, schedule your breaks
+#3 Planning: schedule your tasks and schedule your breaks

 According to a survey by psychologist and author Robert Epstein, planning is a powerful stress management tool.